-Koreans have traditionally placed great importance on education as a means for self-fulfillment as well as for social advancement.
+Korea has traditionally placed great importance on education as a means for self-fulfillment as well as for social advancement.
 Today, Korea boasts one of the highest literacy rates in the world.
 It is a well- recognized fact that Korea’s well-educated people have been the primary source of the rapid economic growth that the nation has achieved during the past six decades.
 The Ministry of Education (MOE) is the government body responsible for the formulation and implementation of educational policies.
 The government provides guidance on basic policy matters as well as financial assistance.
-Korea has a single-track 6-3-3-4 system, which denotes six years of elementary school, three years of middle school, three years of high school, and four years of college and university which also offer graduate courses leading to master’s degrees and doctoral degrees.
-The single track has been characteristic of the Korean education system, which maintains a single ladder system of schooling in order to ensure that every citizen can receive primary, secondary, and tertiary education.
+Korea has a single-track 6-3-3-4 system, which denotes six years of elementary school, three years of middle school, three years of high school, and four years of college or university which also offer graduate courses leading to master’s degrees and doctoral degrees.
+The single track has been a characteristic of the Korean education system, which maintains a single ladder system of schooling in order to ensure that every citizen can receive primary, secondary, and tertiary education.

 Education in Korea (2020), published by the Ministry of Education(PDF)